cmharlow/elag18apis/README.md

 If you have questions or concerns leading up to or after the bootcamp, please user our Gitter channel to ask or open an issue on this GitHub repository, particularly with any questions dealing with workshop preparation or any installation issues.
 This allows multiple workshop leaders to respond as able, and other participants can also learn.
 - Open an issue [here](https://github.com/PenguinParadigm/samvera18apis/issues);
-- Join our Gitter channel for chatting [here](https://gitter.im/samvera18apis/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
+- Join our #taco-workshop Samvera Slack channel.

-Both require that you login or create a free account with GitHub.

 During the workshop, we will indicate the best ways to get help or communicate a question/comment - however, this bootcamp is intended to be informal, so feel free to speak up or indicate you have a question at any time.